Child Support Amounts

 Child Support and College Expenses

-Because college expenses are considered a form of child support under the law, they are subject to enforcement, modification, and termination.
-Typically, when a child is attending college, they are not "emancipated" -- or self-supporting.
-Your obligation to pay for educational expenses officially ends when the child is emancipated, or by the time your child earns a degree.
+College expenses are a form of child support.
+This means that they are subject to enforcement, modification, and termination.
+Most college students are not self-supporting.
+Your basic child support obligation to pay for educational expenses officially ends when your child is emancipated or earns a degree.